 The resource block model is 25ft by 25ft by 20ft high and contains grades that are diluted to this block size.
-The equipment that has been selected will provide reasonable selectivity with respect to these block sizes.
-As the resource estimate has been diluted to the block size, MDA believes that appropriate dilution has been accounted for in the resource modeling and has not added any additional dilution factors.
+The mining equipment that has been proposed will provide reasonable selectivity with respect to these block sizes.
+As the resource estimate has included dilution within each block", MDA believes that appropriate dilution has been accounted for in the resource modeling and has not added any additional dilution factors.